Teryn O’Brien Art & Movement

 Oh wind, stir in me.

-Drive me towards the water of life.
+Drive me towards the water.

 Quench my parched lips